-(a) Nasdaq BX, Inc. ("BX" or "Exchange"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act") and Rule 19b-4 thereunder, is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposal to amend Options 4, Section 5, "Series of Options Contracts Open for Trading."
+(a) Nasdaq BX, Inc. ("BX" or "Exchange"), pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposal to amend Options 4, Section 5, "Series of Options Contracts Open for Trading."
 This proposal seeks to limit Short Term Options Series intervals between strikes which are available for quoting and trading on BX.
+This rule change replaces and supersedes SR-BX-2020-032.